 The locals pronounce it /TOP-sul/ Beach — not /Top SAIL/ Beach to be clear.

-Wide open beaches with great surf.
-Do you see the photo above?
+- Wide open beaches with great surf.
 The beach is so wide and great for lounging, playing frisbee with kids, building sandcastles, and playing in the water.
 When we visited, we saw a lab chasing balls along the shoreline, having a blast!

 Before hurricane Florence it was over 1,000 feet long and was one of the longest piers on the North Carolina coast.
 Unfortunately, Flo took off a bit of the end.
 They are working to rebuild that part, but it is still open and still very, very long.

-Pay $1 pp to head out and take photos like we did, or a little more for a daily fishing pass.
+Pay a few dollars per person to head out and take photos like we did, or a little more for a daily fishing pass.
 The store is fully stocked with any equipment you might need, and there is a restaurant on the top floor when your belly starts to rumble.

 The owner’s son also offers half- and full-day fishing trips on his 35ft multi-purpose boat, so be sure to ask about that!